|History Home Glossary Guides Publishers Artists Techniques Topicals Warfare Blog Contact|

-At the same time the technique of wood engraving had reached the point where teams could work on separate pieces of a picture and then reassemble them, which greatly sped up production time on this normally slow process.
-Although this allowed images to accompany breaking news stories, it still required the work of highly skilled craftsmen keeping costs up.
-Illustrations from halftones were cheep to reproduce; only $20. for a full page as opposed to $300. for a wood engraving.
+At the same time the technique of wood engraving had reached the point where teams could work on separate pieces of a picture and then reassemble them into a single block for printing, which greatly sped up production time on this normally time consuming process.
+Although this new method assured that relevant images could accompany breaking news stories, the process still required the work of highly skilled craftsmen keeping costs up.
+Illustrations from halftones were fast to make and cheap to reproduce; only $20 for a full page as opposed to $300 for a wood engraving.
 This became a deciding factor as the country slipped into an economic depression during the 1890’s.
 By 1892 halftones were already revolutionizing the printing business.
 After the first halftone was used in a newspaper in 1897, thousands of engravers were thrown out of work.
 The training in printing arts passed from apprenticeships to technical trade schools.
 Science was now beginning to steer the direction technology would take.
-Unfortunately for Ives he never patented his invention believing it could be better kept as a house secret.
+Unfortunately for Ives, he never patented his invention believing it could be better kept as a house secret.

 COLOR PHOTO ENGRAVING 1881

-In the years after the American Civil War a whole new consumer culture began to emerge.
-Industrial mass production could now produce goods on a scale so large that a middle class with rising income and leisure time now had access to a whole range of non-essential products including collectables.
+In the years following the American Civil War a whole new consumer culture began to emerge.
+Industrial mass production could produce goods on a scale so large that a middle class with rising income and leisure time now had access to a whole range of non-essential products including collectables.
 Photographs in the form of cartes de visite and cabinet cards were made for collectors with special albums to keep them in.
 Trade and cigarette cards were also collected in albums.
 Hand colored prints, popularized by Currier & Ives, were widely distributed and sort after.
 A collector’s journal, The Curio, would release its first issue in 1887.
-The U.S. Mint sensing a new source of revenue issued the first commemorative coin in 1892 for the anniversary of the landing of Columbus, aimed directly at the collector.
+The U.S. Mint sensing a new source of revenue issued the first commemorative coin in 1892 for the anniversary of the landing of Columbus, which was aimed directly at the collector.
 When exposition cards made an appearance soon afterwards, a collecting culture was already in place to accept them.

 There were many expositions held in the post-Civil War years to highlight specific regions and promote commerce with them.
 The 1873 Interstate Industrial Exposition in Chicago, held after the great fire, was the first to issue cards but little attention was given to them.
 The focus of these early cards was on advertising and few examples remain.
 It wasn’t until an image of the Eiffel Tower was printed on a souvenir card for the Paris Exposition of 1889 that the world took real notice.
 By 1893 one hundred and twenty different images of Chicago’s World’s Columbian Exposition were printed on government postal cards by distributors.
 The most notable of these cards were the official chromolithographs of Charles W. Goldsmith.
 Privately printed, these exposition cards required two cents postage to mail but it didn’t hurt sales as was expected for hundreds of thousands were purchased.
 This demand inspired similar cards to be made the following year for the California Mid-Winter Exposition in San Francisco, followed by Cotton States in Atlanta, the Tennessee Centennial in Nashville, and Trans-Mississippi in Omaha.
 After Chicago, the sets produced were issued in smaller quantities and today are quite rare.
-The imagery on these cards usually took up a relatively small portion of the front leaving plenty or room to write a message.
+The imagery on these cards usually took up a relatively small portion of the front leaving plenty of room to write a message.
 Montages of multiple scenes surrounded with decorative flourishes were very fashionable on both cards and illustrations of this period.